A career as a jewellery designer enables you to combine your creative talent and business skills with hands-on crafting ability

 - Travel to exhibitions and trade fairs is an occasional part of the job.

-- In the short term, designers sometimes take stop-gap jobs before getting the kind of work that is relevant to their particular skill and qualifications.
-Working part time and keeping the longer-term aim in view, as well as the steps you need to reach it, may be a necessary compromise.
+- In the short term, designers sometimes take stop-gap jobs before getting relevant work.
+Working part time and keeping your longer-term aim in view, as well as the steps you need to reach it, may be a necessary compromise.

 - 3D design.

 Any art and design degree, HND or foundation degree with a craft or making element may give you an advantage, in particular:

 - fashion design

 - fine art

 It may be possible to enter this type of work with other art and design degrees if you have a suitable portfolio and are prepared to learn the relevant craft-based skills.
 A postgraduate qualification is not necessary, although it may be useful for making the transition from other areas of art and design.

 - creative thinking and vision, to produce new ideas